HTTP Security Headers: The Complete Checklist for Your Web App

 X-Content-Type-Options: nosniff

-Note: X-Frame-Options is being superseded by CSP’s frame-ancestors directive, but include both for compatibility with older browsers:
+Note: While X-Frame-Options is technically legacy and has been superseded by CSP’s frame-ancestors directive, you must include both to ensure compatibility with older browser engines.

 Referrer-Policy: strict-origin-when-cross-origin